-Cosmic Horror Story: It looks bleak.
+Cosmic Horror Story: Subverted.
+Yes, it looks bleak.
 The ghosts of dead titans are trying to drag all of Creation into Oblivion, the demonic creators of the universe want to reclaim rule of it, and the infinite armies of shapeless chaos want to dissolve all existence back into chaos.
-Of course, you're Exalted.
+But, of course, you're Exalted.
 You can solve all these problems by punching them in the face.

-Critical Existence Failure: Infernals with the proper Malfeas charms can continue fighting with no penalties regardless of how badly wounded they are.
+Critical Existence Failure: Infernals with the proper Malfeas charms can continue fighting with no penalties regardless of how badly wounded they are in 2nd Edition.
 The drawback being that, once the charm duration runs out, all the penalties come back in full force.

 Damage Typing: Bashing damage for nonlethal wounds, Lethal damage for life-threatening wounds, and Aggravated damage for supernaturally deadly wounds.

-Dangerous Forbidden Technique: Some magic requires that you sacrifice your life outright; others carry horrible penalties or costs.
-One of the most impressive has to be Untamed Apocalypse Shintai from Infernal Monster, which gives you considerable benefits at the expense of becoming a viciously sadistic and cunning murderous psychopath that exists at all times in a barely restrained state of berserk fury.
+Some magic requires that you sacrifice your life outright; others carry horrible penalties or costs.
+One of the most impressive has to be Untamed Apocalypse Shintai from Infernal Monster in 2nd Edition, which gives you considerable benefits at the expense of becoming a viciously sadistic and cunning murderous psychopath that exists at all times in a barely restrained state of berserk fury.
 (With some players, who'd know the difference?)

 There are heroic and villainous examples of every splat type in the game, as well as every shade of gray in between.
 Though most Abyssal Exalted are likely to seem rather evil to anyone who doesn't see death and oblivion as a desirable state.
-That said, the fate of an Abyssal is to destroy.
+That said, the fate of an Abyssal is to destroy, at least in 2nd Edition.
 They can not do anything else.
 However, they could 'destroy' things like corruption and slavery.
 All Exalted (excluding Akuma, who are essentially other Exalted that sold their souls) retain free will, though they sometimes face penalties for using it:

-The Green Sun Princes, effectively "Exalted" of the Yozi, build up the ire of their patron Yozi if they defy their demonic Urges.
+The Green Sun Princes, effectively "Exalted" of the Yozi, build up the ire of their patron Yozi if they defy their demonic Urges in 2nd Edition.
 If it gets too high, they undergo demonic torment, though they can appease their patron by acting like a sufficiently convincing B-movie supervillain.

 The Abyssals are tainted with death and view things like graveyards and blood as comforting, but still have free will.
-If they act too human or do anything that creates life, though, they accumulate Resonance that eventually explodes outwards, causing things they like to die.
+If they act too human or do anything that creates life, though, they accumulate Resonance that in 2nd Edition eventually explodes outwards, causing things they like to die.

-A more specific example is Five Days Darkness, the god of Calibration, a time each year when the sun does not shine for five days straight (quite possibly the only universal holiday in creation).
-He's considered a Creature of Darkness (usually reserved for enemies of Creation) because of his nature and the fact he is The Unconquered Sun's shadow, and can grant others power while making them creatures of darkness themselves... but despite all these evil-seeming powers and traits, he's probably the nicest god you could meet.
+A more specific example is Five Days Darkness, the self-proclaimed god of Calibration (not that anyone else even wants the job), a time each year when the sun does not shine for five days straight (quite possibly the only universal holiday in creation).
+He's considered a Creature of Darkness (usually reserved for enemies of Creation) because of his nature and the fact he is The Unconquered Sun's shadow, and can grant others power while making them Creatures of Darkness themselves... but despite all these evil-seeming powers and traits, he's probably the nicest god you could meet.

-For Light Is Not Good: The First Age Solars managed a truly spectacular display.
+For Light Is Not Good: The 2nd Edition First Age Solars managed a truly spectacular display.
 Bypassing the obvious (Desus), one semi-minor one was Admiral Arkadi... who was in the habit of raping his Dragon-Blooded subordinates and then using his Eclipse Caste powers to force them to keep it secret.
-(Really, the fact that Desus managed to be even worse than that is all you need to know about him.)

 In more modern times, the Light side of the equation is played straight by Solar Akuma.

-The Empyreal Chaos, in Shards, is described as a being of white fire, basically a living supernova, and was also a colossal tyrannical douche.
+The Empyreal Chaos, in the 2nd Edition Shards of the Exalted Dream, is described as a being of white fire, basically a living supernova, and was also a colossal tyrannical douche.

 We'll leave it up to you to guess which type of Exalted can be a dark mirror of the traditional Messianic archetype.
 Handy hint: the Abyssals' signature martial arts style is called Dark Messiah Style...